chains-lab/sso-svc/docs/web/docs/UserSessionAttributes.md

 ### NewUserSessionAttributes

-`func NewUserSessionAttributes(userId string, client string, ip string, createdAt time.Time, lastUsed time.Time, ) *UserSessionAttributes`
+`func NewUserSessionAttributes(userId string, createdAt time.Time, lastUsed time.Time, ) *UserSessionAttributes`

 NewUserSessionAttributes instantiates a new UserSessionAttributes object This constructor will assign default values to properties that have it defined,